-- 63. ShotSpotter's contract with the City of Chicago gives it a financial incentive to over-report noises as gunfire or possible gunfire.
-These financial incentives further drive the technology's unreliability. - 64.
+- 59. ShotSpotter's contract with the City of Chicago gives it a financial incentive to over-report noises as gunfire or possible gunfire.
+These financial incentives further drive the technology's unreliability. - 60.
 The City of Chicago's contract with ShotSpotter does not contain any limit on the proportion of ShotSpotter alerts that are not actually caused by gunfire.
-The City of Chicago has imposed no contractual requirement at all to avoid false alerts. - 65.
+The City of Chicago has imposed no contractual requirement at all to avoid false alerts. - 61.
 The City's contract with ShotSpotter only requires that for every 10 alerts that ShotSpotter sends out, ShotSpotter can receive no more than one complaint from CPD about a gunshot that CPD discovered but which ShotSpotter missed or mislocated by more than 25 meters.
 Only these missed or mislocated gunshots count against ShotSpotter.
-False positive alerts (where ShotSpotter is triggered by, e.g., firecrackers or cars backfiring) never count against ShotSpotter under the contract, and neither do situations where CPD pursues a ShotSpotter alert and finds nothing to corroborate gunfire. - 66.
+False positive alerts and situations where CPD pursues a ShotSpotter alert and finds nothing to corroborate gunfire never count against ShotSpotter under the contract. - 62.
 ShotSpotter can thus guarantee that it will always hit its performance target of one complaint per ten alerts simply by putting a thumb on the scale in favor of triggering alerts to loud noises that are not gunfire.
-Excess but unfounded alerts help ShotSpotter meet its performance target because they effectively drown out any complaints that ShotSpotter receives from CPD about missed or mislocated gunshots.
-Such excess alerts never count against the company.
+Excess but unfounded alerts help ShotSpotter meet its performance target because they overwhelm any complaints ShotSpotter receives from CPD about missed or mislocated gunshots, and they never count against the company.

-- 67. The City of Chicago has thus given ShotSpotter a powerful contractual incentive to over-report loud noises as gunfire and, therefore, to dispatch police to chase down sounds that are not gunshots. - 68.
+- 63. The City of Chicago has thus given ShotSpotter a powerful contractual incentive to over-report loud noises as gunfire and, therefore, to dispatch police to chase down sounds that are not gunshots. - 64.
 In addition, the City's contract with ShotSpotter excludes from its performance targets gunshots fired in "enclosed spaces" or "if the weapon discharged is of .25 or smaller caliber," which includes small handguns that fire .22 caliber rounds.
 When ShotSpotter misses or mislocates these gunshots, it does not count against its contractual performance targets.